Programs

 AGRICULTURAL STRATEGY FOR THE WESTERN BURNETT

-Develop an Agricultural Strategy for the Western Burnett District (Eidsvold & Mundubbera Districts, QLD).
-The project aimed to help build the capacity of agriculturalists in the Eidsvold and Mundubbera districts and support the development of meaningful and long-lasting resilience by addressing the fundamental economic and NRM foundations of the region.
+The project aimed to help build the capacity of agriculturalists in the Eidsvold and Mundubbera districts and support the development of meaningful and long-lasting resilience by addressing the fundamental economic and NRM foundations of the region by developing an Agricultural Strategy for the Western Burnett District.

 Reef Alliance – Burnett Grazing